 This article is brought to you by Abierto.

-Many convenience stores use pump toppers (TV screens or static signage), forecourt signs, posters and printed signage on convenience store windows in an attempt to lure customers into the store, but these methods of advertising are ineffective, says Sales.
-They’re stagnant and not eye-catching, plus they’re hard to see at night.
+Many convenience retailers use pump toppers (TV screens or static signage), forecourt signs, posters and printed signage on convenience store windows to advertise store promotions, but these are ineffective marketing tools, according to Rick Sales, CEO of Abierto, a digital and engagement solutions company.

-This is the first installment of a two-part NACS Daily series on how proper digital signage can bolster your brand.
-Learn more about Abierto.
+This is the first installment of a two-part NACS Daily series on converting forecourt customers to in-store purchasers through interactive LED window displays.
+Learn more about Abierto’s Open.LED displays.